 I realized that if you smoke a Boston but a few grams or ounces would not make much of a difference in the end result.

-With a few pork chops or chicken breast this could make a big difference in the taste of the meat.
+With a few pork chops or chicken breasts, it could make a big difference in the taste of the meat.

-I fond that about all the digital kitchen scales can measure up to about 11 pounds and that it good enough for my kind of grilling.
+I found that many of the digital kitchen scales can measure up to about 11 pounds and that is good enough for my kind of grilling.

-A larger surface to put your bowl on is also handy, but for the amount of seasoning we use not a necessity.
+A larger surface to put your bowl on is also handy, but for the amount of seasoning, we use it is not a necessity.

-I just chose the one that I thought was easy to use and one thing it needed in my opinion was the option to reset it to 0 after weighing one ingredient before adding the next one.
+I just chose the one that I thought was easy to use and one thing that is needed in my opinion was the option to reset it to 0 after weighing one ingredient before adding the next one.

-let me know your thoughts on this and if you thing I am overdoing it.
+let me know your thoughts on this and if you think I am overdoing it.

 Eddie van Aken has run his own full-service restaurant for many years.
 Before that, he worked as a grill and buffet cook in some of the mainstream restaurants.
 With his experience using professional kitchen equipment, he is able to write expert reviews.
 You can read more about Eddie van Aken here.